antoniosignore/axon-game-3/README.md

 Decide what is the Root Aggregate: in this example it is clearly the Game and then attached to it the players, the current latest number and so on.

-  The Aggregate is implemented inGameAggregate.java
+The Aggregate is implemented in:

+    GameAggregate.java

+This is a clear example of a Non-Anemic model implementation.

 ### Command/Events as messages.